 Process of brickwork restoration, that restores and enhances the water resistance and energy performance of bricks and mortar of your property.

-Over time, weathering and decay cause voids in the joints between bricks, allowing the undesirable entrance of water.
+Over time, voids in the joints between bricks, allow the undesirable entrance of water caused by weathering and decay.
 Water entering through these voids can cause significant damage through frost weathering and from salt dissolution and deposition.
-We have been providing, in accordance with regulations of historic brickwork restoration standards, a brick repointing, brick pointing preparation and lime mortar services, that allows for your property to retain its water resistance and natural beauty through brickwork and stonework.
+We have been providing, in accordance with regulations of historic brickwork restoration standards, a brick repointing, brick pointing preparation and lime mortar services.
+That allows for your property to retain its water resistance and natural beauty through brickwork and stonework.

-PreparationIn the process of renewing the pointing we recreate a joints between a bricks for the brick repointing.
+PreparationIn the process of renewing the pointing, we recreate joints between bricks for the brick repointing.
 We do this by firstly forming a neat recess.

-RepointingNext we clean the joints of the remaining dust and then repointing with a chosen type and colour of pointing starts.
-For repointing we use lime mortar.
-The soft and porous properties of lime mortar provide certain advantages when working with softer building materials such as soft bricks, natural stone and terracotta.
-In the repair and restoration of brick and stone-built structures originally built using lime mortar, the use of Portland cement is not recommended.
+RepointingNext, we clean the joints of the remaining dust and then repointing with a chosen type and colour of pointing starts.
+For repointing, we use lime mortar.
+The properties of the lime mortar provide certain advantages when working with soft bricks, natural stone and terracotta.
+In the restoration of structures originally built using lime mortar, it is not recommended to use the Portland cement.

 We specialise in all types of pointing.
 Most common are:

 requires a lot of skills and experience to get the necessary results.
 In this type of pointing, the mortar is first pressed into raked joints.
 While the mortar is still green, it's smoothed to get even surface of the pointing lines.
 The bottom edge is then neatly trimmed with a sharp knife and straight edge.
 Thus the joint is finished sloping from the top of the joint to its bottom.
 This type of pointing will give great resistance to adverse weather.